Skip to content

 |

-Construction safety card costs, free maths and English courses for apprentices, visa documentation requirements and frozen funding rates have all been confirmed in new adult skills fund rules published today.
+Construction safety card costs, free maths and English courses for apprentices, visa documentation requirements and frozen funding rates have all been confirmed in new adult skills fund rules.

-Funding rules published by the Department for Work and Pensions (DWP) today have confirmed several changes to the 2026-27 adult skills fund (ASF) funding and performance management rules, which only apply to non-devolved areas.
+Funding regulations published by the Department for Work and Pensions have approved several changes to the 2026-27 adult skills fund (ASF) funding and performance management rules for non-devolved areas.

-The ASF is worth about £1.4 billion per year and pays for more than one million adults, often on low incomes, to take courses that improve their skills, employability and wellbeing each year.
+The ASF is worth around £1.4 billion annually and pays for skills, employability and wellbeing courses for more than one million adults each year.

-It marks the first year of adult education funding rules since the machinery of government change saw adult skills policy transferred from the Department for Education (DfE) to the DWP, although the former “continues to implement” the ASF on the latter’s behalf.
+The rule changes are the first since adult skills policy transferred from the Department for Education to the DWP, although the DfE continues to implement the ASF on the DWP’s behalf.

 Here are the key changes: